 May 25, 2021

-ROCHESTER, Minn. — Jason Hipp, M.D., Ph.D., has been named chair of the new Division of Clinical Informatics in Mayo Clinic’s Department of Laboratory Medicine and Pathology (DLMP) as chair of the new Division of Clinical Informatics.
+ROCHESTER, Minn. — Jason Hipp, M.D., Ph.D., has been named chair of the new Division of Clinical Informatics in Mayo Clinic’s Department of Laboratory Medicine and Pathology (DLMP).

 “We look forward to having Dr. Hipp take us to the next level regarding our focus on clinical informatics,” says William Morice II, M.D., Ph.D., chair of the Department of Laboratory Medicine and Pathology and president of Mayo Clinic Laboratories.
 “Dr. Hipp’s expertise, knowledge and experience make him the right choice to lead this new area.”